joeycastillo/gossamer/README.md

 gossamer: a very lightweight firmware framework for SAMD and SAML chips
 =======================================================================

+## WARNING: I am dramatically refactoring right now (Fall 2023) as I make use of this framework in a couple of real world projects.
+The API is subject to dramatic and breaking changes for the next few months as I work through what I want this to be. — Joey

+# Original README

 > gos·sa·mer noun
 > \ ˈgä-sə-mər \
 >